2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Experiments

 \subsubsection{2.5D}

-In this experiment, we replicated the multi-view CNN architecture proposed in~\cite{setio2016pulmonary}, which consists of 3 consecutive convolutional layers and max-pooling layers (see Fig.~\ref{subfig:2.5D}).
-The input of the network is a 64x64x9 patch, which consists of nine 2D views of the 3D volume as shown in Fig.~\ref{subfig:2.5D}.
-For the ease of comparison, we adopted their optimized hyper parameters as well (i.e., number of layers, kernel size, learning rate, number of views, fusion method).
+In this experiment, the multi-view CNN architecture we used is similar to the proposed in~\citep{setio2016pulmonary} with a deeper backbone (see Fig.~\ref{subfig:2.5D}).
+We adopted their optimized hyperparameters as well (i.e., learning rate, number of views, fusion method).
+The input of the network is a 64$\times$64$\times$9 patch, which consists of nine 2D views of the 3D volume as shown in Fig.~\ref{subfig:2.5D}.
 All nine 2D views are fed into 2D CNNs in parallel streams, the outputs of which are then fused for a final binary decision.
-In this configuration, the parameters of the convolutional layers for different streams are shared.

-The first convolutional layer consists of 24 kernels of size 5x5x1.
-The second convolutional layer consists of 32 kernels of size 3x3x24.
-The third convolutional layer consists of 48 kernels of size 3x3x32.
-Each kernel outputs a 2D feature map (\eg 24 of 60x60 images after the first convolutional layer, which is denoted as 24@60x60 in Fig.~\ref{subfig:2.5D}).
-Max-pooling is used in the pooling layer, which down-samples the patch size by half (\eg from 24@60x60 to 24@30x30 after the first max-pooling layer) by taking maximum values in non-overlapping windows of size 2x2 (stride of 2).
-The last layer is a fully connected layer with 16 output units.
-The Rectified linear units (ReLU) activation function is applied in each convolutional layer and fully connected layer, where the activation for a given input is obtained as $a = max(0, x)$.

 Additionally, multiple 2D CNNs need to be fused to generate the final classification result.
-In this experiment, late fusion \cite{setio2016pulmonary} was implemented for comparison with other strategies.
-The late-fusion method \cite{prasoon2013deep,karpathy2014large} concatenates the each of the 16 output units from all 2D CNNs and fully connects the concatenated outputs directly to the classification layer (see Fig.~\ref{subfig:2.5D}).
+In this experiment, late fusion \citep{setio2016pulmonary} was implemented for comparison with other strategies.
+The late-fusion method \citep{prasoon2013deep,karpathy2014large} concatenates each of the 512 output units from all 2D CNNs and fully connects the concatenated outputs directly to the classification layer (see Fig.~\ref{subfig:2.5D}).
 By combining the information from multiple views, this strategy has the potential to learn 3D characteristics.